edibotopic/edibotopic-website/content/diary/_index.md

 _January 1st_

 Free-from foods mimic the properties of foods that contain whatever they are free from.
-The success of a gluten-free bread is in its resemblance to a gluten-containing bread.
+The success of a gluten-free bread has much to do with its resemblance to a gluten-containing bread.

 Minimally-processed foods mimic foods that have undergone little to no processing, consider: